arti9m/PHP-XLS-Excel-Parser/README.md

 # PHP-XLS-Excel-Parser
 Probably, the fastest possible and the most efficient parser for XLS excel files for PHP!

 _Note:_ this parser works __only with older XLS files__ that were used in Microsoft Excel 95 (BIFF5) and 97-2003 (BIFF8).
 It will not work with the newer ones, XLSX!

 ## 1. Requirements

 At least __PHP 5.6__ 32-bit is required.
 Untested with PHP versions prior to 5.6.
 Works best with PHP 7.x 64-bit (faster, more memory efficient than PHP 5.6).

 Also, this parser uses my [PHP MSCFB Parser](https://github.com/arti9m/PHP-MSCFB-Parser).
 Grab a copy of __MSCFB.php__ if you don't have one here: https://github.com/arti9m/PHP-MSCFB-Parser and put it in your PHP include directory or in the same directory where __MSXLS.php__ is.
 MSCFB is "required-once" inside MSXLS, so there's no need to include/require it manually.

 ## 2. Basic usage

 1. Download __MSXLS.php__ from this repository and put it in your include directory or in the same directory where your script is.
-2. Make sure that __MSCFB.php__ is in your include directory or in the same directory as MSXLS.php.
+2. Make sure that __MSCFB.php__ is in your include directory or in your script directory.
 3. Add the following line to the beginning of your PHP script (specify full path to MSXLS.php, if needed):
 ```PHP
 require_once 'MSXLS.php'; //MSCFB.php is 'required once' inside MSXLS.php